Understanding Blended Learning

 Educational Technology and activity learning are two key components of the flipped classroom model.
 They both influence student learning environments in fundamental ways.
 The flipped classroom inverts traditional teaching methods, delivering instructions online outside of class and moving “homework” into the classroom.
 This simply implies that content is taught online for a better understanding, since students can learn at their own pace, place and time.
 And the concept of understanding will be put as activity in the classroom.

-Unlike other rotational models, the Individual rotational model does not expect students to change to other learning stations.
+Unlike other types of blended learning models, the Individual rotational model does not expect students to change to other learning stations.
 Instead, students can change to other playlists or topics, activities that were assigned by a teacher, or software algorithm.

 6. Project-Based Blended Learning